IRS Debt Resolution & Representation Services

 What is an IRS Offer-in-Compromise, and How Does the IRS Determine Who Qualifies?

-An Offer-In-Compromise (OIC) is an agreement between the Internal Revenue Service (IRS) and a taxpayer that allows the taxpayer to settle their tax debt for less than the full amount owed.
-The OIC program was created to provide taxpayers with a fresh start when they are unable to pay their taxes in full and to ensure that the IRS collects as much of the debt as possible.
+An Offer-In-Compromise (OIC) is an agreement between the Internal Revenue Service (IRS) and a taxpayer that allows the taxpayer to settle tax debt for less than the full amount owed.
+The IRS created the OIC program to help taxpayers gain a fresh start when they cannot pay their taxes in full.
+At the same time, the program allows the IRS to collect the maximum amount reasonably possible.

-While an OIC may seem like an attractive option for taxpayers struggling with tax debt, it is not a solution for everyone.
-The IRS has strict guidelines and eligibility requirements that must be met before an OIC is accepted.
+Although an OIC may appear attractive to taxpayers struggling with tax debt, it does not work for every situation.
+The IRS enforces strict guidelines and eligibility requirements that taxpayers must meet before the agency accepts an OIC.

-In this article, we will discuss what an OIC is, how it works, and how the IRS determines who qualifies for an OIC.
+This article explains what an OIC is, how it works, and how the IRS determines who qualifies.

-An OIC is a legal agreement between a taxpayer and the IRS that settles the taxpayer’s tax debt for less than the full amount owed.
-The IRS may accept an OIC if they believe it is the most that they can expect to collect from the taxpayer.
-Acceptance of an OIC requires the taxpayer to agree to certain conditions, such as:
+An OIC is a legal agreement between a taxpayer and the IRS that settles tax debt for less than the full balance owed.
+The IRS may accept an OIC when it determines that the offer represents the most it can reasonably collect.
+To gain approval, taxpayers must agree to specific conditions, including:

-Paying the agreed-upon amount in full and on time
+• Paying the agreed amount in full and on time

-Complying with all tax laws for a set period after the OIC is accepted
+• Following all tax laws for a set period after acceptance

-If the taxpayer meets all of these conditions, the IRS will forgive the remaining tax debt and release any liens or levies against the taxpayer.
+Once the taxpayer meets these conditions, the IRS forgives the remaining balance and releases any active liens or levies.

 How Does the IRS Determine Who Qualifies for an OIC?

-The IRS uses a formula to determine who qualifies for an OIC and how much the taxpayer must pay.
-The formula considers two main factors: the taxpayer’s ability to pay and the amount owed.
+The IRS uses a standard formula to decide who qualifies for an OIC and how much they must pay.
+This formula focuses on two key factors: the taxpayer’s ability to pay and the total amount owed.

 Ability to Pay